robin-raymond/zax.io/basics.md

 // string literals merging with other literals mergedLiterals := "This string has no escape sequences thus C:\file\paths is " \
-                  "preserved as well as 'single quotes' as ascii.'\n'
+                  "preserved as well as 'single quotes' as ASCII.'\n'

 anotherWayToEscape := a'This string has escape sequences where backslashes'\
                       'need escaping for paths like C:\\file but "double'\